joshzwiebel/Disaster-Tweets/preprocessing_scripts/ReadMe.md

-Okay so I have to tried to classify entities with regular expression and entity recognition from spacy.
+Okay so I have to tried to classify entities with manual regular expression and entity-recognition from spacy.

-If you see a tag that looks like <TAG> that means a regular expression made it
+If you see a tag that looks like "<TAG>" that means a regular expression made it

 If you see a tag that is in all caps it was done by spacy

-	On second thought we probably should rap those in <> those as well (easier for network to recongine those are special tokens)
+	On second thought we probably should rap those in "<>" those as well (easier for network to recongine those are special tokens)

 I also added start and stop tokens, that will allow us to put the location either at the end or beginning of the sequence